Here's what would have happened if Ireland's two patron saints argued... Where's her February 1st parade Saint Patrick?!

 You see, when I went a-wandering through the boreens running in a maze through the western region of my imagination the other night, where did I not find myself but in a green room in paradise itself with two quite animated Irish saints sitting in the warmest corner.

 Through the celestial window behind the male saint's grizzled head there was a clear picture of Ireland where, of course, scattered showers were fighting a losing battle with shafts of golden sunshine.
-Quite impressive sight that was too.
+Quite an impressive sight that was too.

 I could have watched it forever, but I was distracted by the fact that the two saints were complaining quite bitterly about their circumstances.
-By this stage I had worked out that the one with the Welsh accent was St. Patrick, and the strongly-built matron who was the angriest of the two was St. Bridget.
+By this stage, I had worked out that the one with the Welsh accent was St. Patrick, and the strongly-built matron who was the angriest of the two was St. Bridget.

 It is more than a little frightening to discover there is discontent even in heaven, is it not?
 Anyway, this is my accurate communiqué from my eavesdropping experience.